 The most important thing in the fat loss equation is the amounts, not the foods you use.

-The manipulation of quantities is what dictates whether a diet is for gaining muscle mass, for fat loss or maintenance.
+The manipulation of quantities dictates whether a diet is for muscle mass gain, fat loss, or maintenance.

-There are diets low in carbohydrates, low in fats, fat-free diets, soup diet and water diet.
+There are low carb diets, low fat diets, fat free diets, soup diet and water diet.

 In the midst of it all, they all share a common denominator, which is what makes them (or not) successful.